ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 The cell will identify any new deployments to add, and any previously-loaded deployments which need updating (ex: they have been recovered).

 Please review all new deployments and deployment update for accuracy, then press the associated buttons to make the changes.
-At this stage, the updates are not editable: any updated chosen from the `rcvr_locations` section will be processed here.
+At this stage, the updates are not editable: any updates chosen from the `rcvr_locations` section will be processed here.

 You may be asked to select an `instrumenttype` for certain receivers.
 Use the drop-down menu to select before adding the deployment.